 Honesty and Integrity: Legacy Appraisal Services, Inc.

 We consider our our job a profession.
-Requirements to become a licensed appraiser have increased more than ever before.
-So it goes without question these days that real estate appraisal can unquestionably be called a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
+As with any profession we have a strict ethical code.

-Legacy Appraisal Services, Inc. has worked hard for its track record for producing competent and ethically superior appraisals.
-Contact us today to learn more.
+Legacy Appraisal Services, Inc. has worked hard for its reputation for completing competent and ethically superior appraisals.
+To learn more Contact us

-Appraisers will sometimes need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
-Generally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is only to those parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Typically the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary responsibility is only to those third parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-We demand the highest professional integrity possible from ourselves.
-Doing assignments on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We meet or beat the industry standards and mandates set in place for professional behavior.
+We can't accept anything less from ourselves.
+We have a responsibility not to do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is perhaps the appraisal professions biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
 We set ourselves to a higher standard.
-Other unethical practices may be defined by state law or professional societies that the appraiser belongs.
+Other improper practices may be defined by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.